LabunskyA/StegoProxy/README.md

 # Contribute
 You can create your own steganography algorithms and containers factories. <br>
-All you need is to implement Steganography and ContainerFactory interfaces.
+All you need is to implement <b><a href="https://github.com/LabunskyA/StegoProxy/blob/master/src/pw/stego/network/container/steganography/Steganography.java">Steganography</a></b> and <b><a href="https://github.com/LabunskyA/StegoProxy/blob/master/src/pw/stego/network/container/util/ContainerFactory.java">ContainerFactory</a></b> interfaces.

 I'll be glad to see your pull requests!